jon-hanson/javapickling/README.md

 [Source code](http://github.com/jon-hanson/javapickling/blob/master/javapickling-core/src/main/java/org/javapickling/core/PicklerCore.java)

-A class which provides an implementation of pickling to a specific format implements `PicklerCore<PF>`, where the PF type parameter specifies the target format.
+A class which provides an implementation of pickling to a specific format implements `PicklerCore<PF>`, where the PF type parameter specifies the pickled format.
 For example,

     public class JsonPicklerCore extends PicklerCoreBase<JsonNode> {
         // ...